rubenschuckit/personal-website-11ty/posts/where-should-you-render-your-site-its-complicated.md

 ---
-title: "Where Should You Render Your Site?
-It's Complicated. "
+title: Should you render your site in the client or the server? ¿Porque no los dos?
 date: 2021-01-06T04:43:51.140Z
 summary: "\"History Doesn't Repeat Itself, but It Often Rhymes\" - Mark Twain"
 tags: